-During the fiscal year 2015, operating activities required a net cash outflow of approximately \$ 2.6 million (2014: \$1.9 million), which primarily included research and development costs of approximately \$2.2 million (2014: \$1.1 million) incurred by its operating subsidiaries - PPL and Biohaven.
+During the fiscal year 2014, operating activities required a net cash outflow of approximately \$1.9 million, which primarily include research and development costs of approximately \$1.1 million incurred by its operating subsidiaries - PPL and Biohaven.
 The balance comprised mainly legal costs and consulting.